MicrosoftDocs/sql-docs/docs/analysis-services/analysis-services-backward-compatibility.md

 Feature behaviors that changed in this release, yet do not break an existing model or code post-upgrade, are listed here.

 ### Analysis Services in SharePoint mode
  Running the Power Pivot Configuration wizard is no longer required as a post-installation task.
-This is true for all supported versions of SharePoint that load models from the  current [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] release of [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)].
+This is true for all supported versions of SharePoint that load models from the current SQL Server 2016 Analysis Services.

 ### DirectQuery mode for Tabular models
  *DirectQuery* is a data access mode for tabular models, where query execution is performed on a backend relational database, retrieving a result set in real time.
 It's often used for very large datasets that cannot fit in memory or when data is volatile and you want the most recent data returned in queries against a tabular model.

  DirectQuery has existed as a data access mode for the last several releases.
-In [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)], the implementation has been slightly revised, assuming the tabular model is at compatibility level 1200 or higher.
+In SQL Server 2016 Analysis Services, the implementation has been slightly revised, assuming the tabular model is at compatibility level 1200 or higher.
 DirectQuery has fewer restrictions than before.
 It also has different database properties.

  If you are using DirectQuery in an existing tabular model, you can keep the model at its currently compatibility level of 1100 or 1103 and continue to use DirectQuery as its implemented for those levels.
 Alternatively, you can upgrade to 1200 or higher to benefit from enhancements made to DirectQuery.